onedata/onedata-documentation/docs/glossary.md

 ## Lane (workflows)

 A distinct processing stage within a [workflow][] that orchestrates data processing by routing items from a source [store][] through parallel boxes containing tasks.
-Executes sequentially, forming a processing pipeline.
+It executes sequentially, forming a processing pipeline.

 ## Let's Encrypt (LE)